 Allyships (formerly known as Urban Farming Internships) are a great opportunity to deepen your knowledge of food justice, to build your gardening skills, and to provide much needed support to City Slicker Farms' mission of increasing food self-sufficiency in West Oakland.
-All allyships are currently unpaid.
+All allyships are unpaid.
 When we are accepting applications for internships we will post the applications here.
 We will also post information about allyships in our e-newsletter, which you can sign up for on our homepage.
 If you are interested in our allyship program, please read FAQs below.

 Frequently Asked Questions about Interning with City Slicker Farms

 How is being an ally different from volunteering?

 Allies make a commitment to a regular weekly schedule with City Slicker Farms for a period of 3 to 4 months.
 This allows for a deeper learning experience and some additional training opportunities.
 If you can't commit to a regular schedule throughout an allyship, drop in volunteering may be a better option for you.

 What kinds of activites do allies participate in?

 Allies have opportunities to participate in our Community Market Farms, Backyard Gardening Program, and in our office.
 Activites can include a wide range of gardening tasks including prepping and planting beds, transplanting seedlings, building and maintaining compost piles, watering, weeding, pest management, mulching, chicken care, harvesting and more.
 Backyard Garden Program allies help build garden boxes, provide administrative support for the program, and attend and assist at garden builds.
 Allies can also help with administrative tasks and fundraising projects, develop and distribute outreach materials, and help plan and attend events.
 We do our best to match applicants' interests and goals with our organization's needs.

 If I become an ally, how many hours a week can I participate and what will my be schedule be like?